duerrfk/Faros/README.md

 beginning of the sketch.
 The data for TLD frames is detected automatically (nRF8001 features a temperature sensor and voltage sensor).

-Moreover, you can select whether you want to send UID and/or URL frames by setting the variables `is_enabled_uid`, `is_enabled_url`, and `is_enabled_tlm`, respectively.
-The beacon will cycle through all enabled frames, so it can send UID frames, URL frames, and TLM frames (of course only sequentially).
+Moreover, you can select whether you want to send UID and/or URL frames and/or TLM frames by setting the variables `is_enabled_uid`, `is_enabled_url`, and `is_enabled_tlm`, respectively.
+The beacon will cycle through all enabled frames, so it can send UID frames, URL frames, and TLM frames (sequentially).

 # Hardware: The Faros Board